Do you know the signs of teething?

 The Cold Cough

 The cold cough is accompanied with yellowish, greenish mucus oozing down the back of the throat.
 This picture of Elena greeting me first thing in the morning will give you an idea of what I’m talking about.
 (WARNING: SUPER GROSS PICTURE.)
 You don’t have to watch him suffer from the sidelines.
-Try some of these infant cold combat strategies.

 The Teething Cough